Skip to content

 Batch Processing

-Batch processing allows you to send multiple requests in a single operation, which is more cost-effective and efficient for processing large datasets.
-Instructor supports batch processing across multiple providers with a unified interface.
+Batch processing lets you send multiple requests in a single operation, saving up to 50% on costs.
+Instructor supports batch processing across multiple providers.

 Supported Providers